Wilanów Palace

 Wilanów Palace subsequently changed hands a number of times; it was owned in turn by King Augustus II and by Izabela Lubomirska, née Czartoryska (1736–1816), in the 18th century and by the Potocki family in the 19th century.

 In 1805 the palace was opened to the public, thus forming one of the first public museums in Poland.
-Only minor alterations were made to the building, so that the elevations and interiors have remained largely intact.
+Only minor alterations were made to the building so that the elevations and interiors remained largely intact.
 Since 1945 the palace and park are part of the National Museum, Warsaw.

 Wilanów Palace Visitor information

-Wilanów Palace is open for visits all year round except for the following days: 1st of January, Good Friday, Easter Saturday and Sunday, Corpus Christi day, 1 November, Winter Holidays between 20 December and 28 January.
+Wilanów Palace is open for visits all year round except for the following days: 1st of January, Good Friday, Easter Saturday and Sunday, Corpus Christi Day, 1 November, and Winter Holidays between 20 December and 28 January.

 Please note:

-• In the Sundays admission at the palace is free and there is nor tour service available.
+On Sundays admission at the palace is free and there is no tour service available.

-For more informations about the opening hours, tickets and tours visit the official website or use this contact details:
+For more information about the opening hours, tickets and tours visit the official website or use these contact details:

 Email: rezerwacja@muzeum-wilanow.pl